haolam05/MiniSlack/README.md

     ```

 ### Create a new reaction for a message specified by id
-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True (Must be the owner or a member of a workspace to add a reaction to a channel message.
+Must be sender or receiver of a private message to add a reaction)
 * Request
   * Method: POST
   * URL: /messages/:messageID/reactions